Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 Your roof collects rain.
 Gutters catch that water and move it sideways along the roofline.
 The downspouts take it all the way down and push it out and away from your home.

 Without properly working downspouts, all that rainwater would fall straight down, soaking the ground around your foundation.
-Over time, this can cause cracks, leaks, and even major structural shifts.
+Over time, this can lead to cracks, leaks, and even significant structural damage.
 A slow drip today might mean a massive foundation repair bill tomorrow.

-One of the biggest reasons homes develop foundation problems is water mismanagement.
+One of the primary reasons homes develop foundation problems is improper water management.
 Downspouts quietly steer water far enough away so your basement stays dry and your foundation stays strong.

 The Quiet Signs That Something’s Wrong